 If your AML doesn’t go away with the first treatment, your doctor may recommend newer drugs or more intensive doses of chemotherapy.

 If AML has spread to your brain and spinal cord, you may get the chemo straight into your spinal fluid.
-A procedure called a lumbar puncture uses a needle to place the medicine into your lower back.
+A procedure called a lumbar puncture uses a needle to place the medicine into your lower back and spine.

 Targeted drugs block proteins, blood vessels, and other things that help leukemia cells grow.
-Your doctor may suggest these drugs to treat relapsed AML:
+Your doctor may suggest these drugs to treat relapsed AML or mutations:

 - Enasidenib (Idhifa)